 The Jessenius Faculty in Martin is unique thanks to the ratio of students to full-time teaching staff.
 Apart from lectures, all educational activities, such as practical sessions, seminars or tutorials, are carried out in small study groups – there are no more than 8 students per teacher.
 In addition to that, the Jessenius Faculty hires renowned international professors, who raises credit of this institution.

 After the fall of Iron Curtain, Jessenius Faculty was the first, which opened its gate to international students.
 Education to these students is provided in English.
 Currently, there are around 1500 students of General medicine, out of which are 700 international.
 Most of international students are from Norway, Sweden, Iceland or Poland.
 Over the last 25 years, there were around 500 international graduates from 30 countries from all over the world.

-Besides, Jessenius Faculty is involved in international programmes such as TEMPUS, CEEPUS and Framework program of the European union.
+Besides, Jessenius Faculty is involved in international programs such as TEMPUS, CEEPUS and Framework program of the European Union.